Chapter 1: Between the salt and the leaves

 Breathe, dammit.

 The grip around her wrist turned biting.
-The man’s fingers pressed hard against her bones and her own fingers began to tingle.
+The man’s fingers pressed hard against her bones to the point her own fingers began to tingle.

 “It’s not natural for you to have the power you do.”
-The man sneering at her was strong.
+The man sneering at her was overly large, begging her to wonder about the poor woman who’d birthed him.
+How awful it must have been, how terrible it must be still.
 Lissa could see the muscles bulging in his chest and arms, straining against his shirt.

 “You aren’t even going to answer?”
 He leaned forward to tower over her.

 He stepped forward, close enough for her to taste his hot, sour breath.
-It made her want to throw up, but she pushed it down.
+Lissa gagged, but she pushed it down.

 “The king rewards people for bringing in those who use dark magic.”